bitbound/DoXM/README.md

     * https://www.python.org/downloads/
 * Install Ubuntu WSL (Windows Subsystem for Linux).
     * https://docs.microsoft.com/en-us/windows/wsl/install-win10
+    * In WSL, install the same prerequisites as in Setup_Ubuntu_Builder.sh.
     * This is required to build the Linux version of the remote control client.
 * Run Publish.ps1 in the Utilities folder.
     * The output folder will now contain the server with the clients in the Downloads folder.
+    * Change values in appsettings.json for your environment.
     * Documentation for hosting in IIS can be found here: https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/index?view=aspnetcore-2.1

 ## Build Instructions (Linux)